EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ## Sitemap cache

 Remember that, generally, when you are creating a sitemap dynamically, from each of the objects in your database, you are going through it completely every time you access it.
-If your database is colossal, this may not be convenient.
+If your database is colossal, this may not be convenient because every access to the sitemap will hit the database, and trust me there are bots crawling the web several times a day.

 Depending on the type of site you manage, you may want to store the sitemap in the [Django cache](/en/caching-in-django-rest-framework-using-memcached/).